 The paper summarized here is part of the Fall 2022 edition of the Brookings Papers on Economic Activity (BPEA), the leading conference series and journal in economics for timely, cutting-edge research about real-world policy issues.
 The conference draft of this paper was presented at the Fall 2022 BPEA conference.
 The final version was published in the Fall 2022 issue by Johns Hopkins University Press.

-See the fall 2022 BPEA event page to watch paper presentations and read summaries of all the papers from this edition.
+See the Fall 2022 BPEA event page to watch conference recordings and read conference drafts of all the papers from this edition.
 Submit a proposal to present at a future BPEA conference here.